KarrLab/obj_tables/docs/migration.rst

 Limitations
 ----------------------------------------------

-Limitations:

-* Only Git
+* Migration requires that schemas and data files be stored in Git repositories -- no other version control systems are supported.
-* Migrates big data files slowly
+* Migration of large data files runs slowly.